H\"older estimates for the $\bar\partial$ problem for $(p,q)$ forms on product domains: Notations and Preliminaries

 \section{Notations and Preliminaries}

-As a common notice, letters $k, \alpha, \alpha'$ throughout the paper are always referred to (part of) the indices of H\"older spaces.
-Depending on the context, $\gamma$ is either a positive integer or an $n$-tuple. $u$ and $f$ represent functions, and the boldface $\mathbf f$ represents a (0,1) form.
-Unless otherwise specified, we use $C$ to represent a constant dependent only on $\Omega, k, \alpha$ and $\alpha'$, which may be of different values in different places.
+As a common notice, we use $u$ and $f$ to represent complex-valued functions, and boldface $\mathbf u$ and $\mathbf f$ to represent forms.
+Unless otherwise specified, $C$ represents a constant dependent only on $\Omega, k, \alpha$ and $\alpha'$, which may be of different values in different places.

 Let $\Omega\subset\mathbb C^n$ be a bounded domain, the standard H\"older space $C^{k, \alpha} (\Omega), k\in\mathbb Z^+\cup\{0\}, 0<\alpha\le 1$ is defined by